 Information current as of 19 December 2019

-What is the state of 5G deployment in Switzerland?
+What is the state of 5G deployment in Slovenia?

-Implementing 5G communication services is at the top of the government’s agenda.
-The Swiss government has set out 3 envisaged phases for implementation of 5G in Switzerland:
+Implementing 5G communication services is on the government’s agenda.
+For this purpose, the government has set out 2 phases:

 Which telcos and communications players are launching 5G services?